The Clark Sisters

-History
+Career

-Early years
+Early career

 The Clark Sisters were born and raised in Detroit, Michigan, to gospel choir director and musician Dr. Mattie Moss Clark.
 Dr. Clark was married twice: her first marriage in 1945 to Leo H. Cullum, Sr. produced two children, Leo, Jr. and Jacqueline (Jacky).
 After her divorce, she met and later married Pastor Elbert Clark in 1952.
 This marriage produced four daughters: Denise, Elbernita (Twinkie), Dorinda, and Karen.
 They each began singing at an early age in the choir at their father's Church of God in Christ, and by the late 1960s they were all performing together in church services, usually singing songs written and arranged by their mother.
 Shortly after the Clarks' divorce in 1973, Dr. Clark formally created "the Clark Sisters" and the sisters recorded their first album, Jesus Has a Lot to Give, on their uncle (their mother's younger brother) Bill Moss' local label Billesse Records.
 The first television appearance of the Clark Sisters was on TV Gospel Time.

 The following year, Dr. Mattie Moss Clark Presents the Clark Sisters was released and people around Detroit began to take notice of the group.
 The Clark Sisters signed to Sound of Gospel Records in 1974.
 Under this association, the group released albums such as Unworthy, Count It All Joy, and He Gave Me Nothing to Lose, which hit the top 20 of the Billboard Spiritual LPs chart.
 By this point, Dr. Clark had turned over control of the group to Twinkie, who continued to write, arrange, conduct, and produce all of the Clark Sisters' recordings.
 Their popularity soared with the release of the live recording Is My Living in Vain, in 1980.
 Their debut live recording was first ranked on the 1981 Billboard Spiritual Albums year-end chart at number 21, before topping the year-end Spiritual Albums chart of 1982.
 Opening with the bluesy title track, each sister vocally declares that their dedication to Christ is not a useless effort.
 The innovative "Ha-Ya (Eternal Life)" was funky enough to find its way into a Tonex-produced track over two decades later.
 Karen Clark's lead on "Speak Lord" expresses deep faith while the call to worship is raised on "Now Is the Time".
 Another hit from this release, "Expect Your Miracle", is still a staple in African American churches across the country.